 - Place the rack that came with IP, or a silicone egg rack in the bottom of the pot.
 Pour water in the pot.
 Place the eggs on the rack.

 - Set manual pressure on high for 5 minutes.
 Once pressure builds, and eggs have cooked, the instant pot will beep.
 Natural release 5 minutes then use quick release.
 Run eggs under cold running water and allow to cool, about 2-3 minutes.

 - Slice hard-boiled eggs in half and remove yolks to a bowl.
 Set aside whites.

-- Add mayonnaise, mustard, salt and pepper to the yolks.
+- Add mayonnaise, vinegar, mustard, salt and pepper to the yolks.
 Stir with a fork until well combined.
 Spoon mixture back into egg whites.
 Sprinkle with paprika and dill, if using.
 Can be made in advance.

 This post may contain affiliate links.
 Purchasing through them help support this website.
 Please see the disclaimer here.